 - Improved Population Health: Population health refers to the health of all people living in the region.
-The PHN is committed to improving the health of our population through commissioning high quality, evidence-based health care services that are accessible, adequate and appropriate.
-Questions to consider: What impact is the service having on population health measures?
-How is the service improving the health of the population?
-How is a patient reported outcome measures collected reviewed and improvements made? - Improved Patient Experience: The PHN is committed to care that supports and encourages patients to participate in decisions related to their care.
+PHN is committed to improving the health of our population through commissioning high quality, evidence-based health care services that are accessible, adequate and appropriate. - Improved Patient Experience: PHN is committed to individualised care that supports and encourages patients to participate in decisions related to their care.
 The experiences of patients, consumers and their carers and families are influenced by many factors including how easily they can access the care they need, how well clinicians and other staff communicate with them, and how well clinicians and other staff respond to their needs.
-Measuring patient, consumer, carers and/or family experience informs the provider and the PHN what is important to the individual, and in turn allows care to be more focused.
-Questions to consider: How is patient experience measured and how does the service refine itself to improve patient experience?

-- How is the service tailored for specific populations eg. First Nations, LGBTQI etc. How is patient experience captured and what systems are there for reviewing that data? - Value for money: Supporting high quality health care is dependent on achieving efficiency and value for money.
-The PHN's commissioning processes reflects our commitment to achieve value for money with the funding that is available to best support the needs of the population.
-The PHN recognises that price is not the sole factor in determining value for money and considers both financial and non-financial costs and the benefits of any alternatives throughout the commissioning process that will impact our assessment of value for money.
-Questions to consider: How does the price of the service compare to similar services?
-Is the service offered by a range of clinicians ensuring improvement of access to services?
-This might include Is there care being delivered by the most efficient model for example a range of peer workers, care navigators and clinicians? - Improved Clinician Experience: Improving the work life of health care providers is crucial to achieving the above three aims.
-The PHN actively supports and seeks guidance from GPs and other clinicians to achieve a better health system for both consumers and providers.
+Measuring patient, consumer, carers and/or family experience informs the provider and PHN what is important to the individual, and in turn allows care to be more focused. - Value for money: Supporting high quality health care is dependent on achieving efficiency and value for money.
+PHN's commissioning processes reflects our commitment to achieve value for money with the funding that is available to best support the needs of the population.
+PHN recognises that price is not the sole factor in determining value for money and considers both financial and non-financial costs and the benefits of any alternatives throughout the commissioning process that will impact our assessment of value for money. - Improved Clinician Experience: Improving the work life of health care providers is crucial to achieving the above three aims.
+PHN actively supports and seeks guidance from GPs and other clinicians to achieve a better health system for both consumers and providers.
 There is no doubt workforce satisfaction is an important input to any health or social care sector being able to achieve its activities effectively which, in turn, is a determinant of better health outcomes.
-Questions to consider: How does the service promote recruitment and retention?
-How is clinician wellbeing measured?
-What opportunities do clinicians have to redesign or improve the service? - Advancing Health Equity: Achieving/attaining/ increasing health equity is ensuring in our processes to commission and deliver services that we consider everyone having the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of social position or other socially determined circumstances.
-Questions to consider: How are barriers to access being addressed?
-Are virtual or flexible options available?
-How does a service promote access to care?

-3.5 COMMISSIONING PERFORMANCE DASHBOARD
+4.5 COMMISSIONING PERFORMANCE DASHBOARD